-Put down the phone and pay attention; April is National Distracted Driving Awareness Month!
+Put down the phone and pay attention; April is National Distracted Driving Awareness Month.
 According to a phone company survey, almost 100% of teens agree that texting and driving is dangerous, but half admitted to doing it anyway.
 It may take only a matter of seconds to glance at your phone, but, if you are driving at 60 miles an hour, your eyes were blind to the road while you drove the length of a football field.
-Guys, this is heavy stuff.
 Please don’t text and drive.

 Distracted Driving Awareness Month timeline